 One of the most famous deaths that was caused ultimately by starvation, as well as extreme cold weather was Christopher McCandless.
 As portrayed by Emile Hirsch in the movie “Into the Wild”, Chris set out on a wilderness survival expedition in the early 1990’s to survive off nothing but what Mother Nature provided him.
 While his cause of death was determined to be starvation (from eating toxic seeds in his diet causing his alkaline levels to rise to toxic levels), the extreme cold weather scenarios that he was subjected to had an astronomical effect on his health.
 This story proves that even with extreme prepping, everyone is subject to mother nature’s cold fingers of death.

 These stories prove that Mother Nature doesn’t care who you are.
 If you’re unprepared, you will die if you leave yourself exposed to extreme cold for too long.
 Don’t be another statistic in cold weather deaths, prepare yourself and your family.
-With enough knowledge and preparation, you just might be able to cheat a cold, miserable death.
+With enough knowledge and preparation, you just might be able to avoid a cold, miserable death.

 Remember, as a prepper you need to prepare for the worst-case scenarios.
 Being exposed to extremely cold temperatures over a long period of time is extremely deadly, so you need to educate yourself with factual information on how to survive.
 This is not one of those subjects where you should be prideful and too stubborn to learn new ways.
 Mother Nature has a way of humbling even the most egotistical preppers.